 Finally, a lesser-known environmental factor is exposure to electromagnetic frequencies (EMFs).
 We are surrounded by EMFs from things like cell phones, wi-fi routers, microwaves, smart meters, television, computer screens, fitness tracking devices, smart watches, cordless telephones, and power lines.
 EMFs that are given off can cause disorder in our nervous systems.
 Some people are more sensitive than others to these frequencies.

-If you sleep with your phone by the bed, your smart watch/Fitbit on your wrist, or you leave your wi-fi router on during the night, your sleep may well be affected.
+If you sleep with your phone by the bed, your smartwatch/Fitbit on your wrist or you leave your wi-fi router on during the night, your sleep may well be affected.
 The simplest thing to do is to keep electronics out of the bedroom or at least turned off.
-Also, turn off the wi-fi router at bedtime when nobody should be using it anyway.
+Also, switch off the wi-fi router at bedtime when nobody should be using it anyway.
 You can also invest in a few EMF protection products like harmonizing stickers for your devices, anti-radiation laptop mat, blanket, etc., that can absorb EMF radiation surrounding you to reduce its side effects on your body.

 For those who are super-sensitive, there are devices that can help protect your body from these harmful frequencies.
 The one that has helped me the most is the Vivobase Home and the Vivobase Mobile.
 It was an investment, but now I wouldn’t be without it.